 All budget places in the lonely planet were closed.
 I decided to try out the Hedayat hotel.
 As expected of most mosaferkhaneh’s this place does not earn any award for cleanliness.
 However, people were very friendly and therefore it still made it into this list.

 Also I had a nice view from my room on the top floor of the building.
 There are not many budget places to stay in Sanandaj and this is a good option.
 Single room for 500,000 rials (as of April 2016)

 Read more about Iran’s Kurdistan: Sanandaj & Palangan.

 Another typical mosaferkhaneh included for the friendly staff and relatively clean rooms.
 It has a central location near the bazaar.
 Single room for 400,000 rials (as of April 2016)

 My first introduction to Iran was a nice one with Mashad guesthouse.
 Again it is a typical mosaferkhaneh.
 Shared bathroom facilities, not too clean, but friendly staff and centrally located near the bazaar.
 Single room for 300,000 rials (as of April 2016).

-Read more about the best of Tabriz & Kandovan: a warm welcome to Iran.
+Read more about the best things to do in Tabriz.

 Ellis is a travelblogger from the Netherlands with over 20 years of experience as an independent budget traveller in more than 50 countries.
 She has a Master degree in Cultural Anthropology and Global Health with a specialization in South Asian cultures and the Caucasus.